-Audit response to going concern - no significant going concern risks identified
+Audit response to going concern

 The Board of Directors performed its going concern assessment, in which amongst others the Company's high dependency on Compass Group PLC's (the ultimate parent company) ability to fulfill its obligations towards the Company was considered.
-The Board of Directors did not identify any significant going concern risks.
+The Board of Directors did not identify any going concern risks.